Health services | Veterans Affairs

 We provide care for many medical and surgical skin conditions.
 Our dermatology services include:

-- Treatment of medically necessary skin conditions, such as skin cancer and rashes
+- Medically necessary treatments for skin conditions like skin cancer and rashes

-- Specialized treatments for acute (short-term) and chronic (long-lasting) skin conditions, such as psoriasis, eczema, warts, and fungal illnesses
+- Specialized treatments for acute (short-term) and chronic (long-lasting) skin conditions, like psoriasis, eczema, warts, and fungal illnesses

-- Evaluation, biopsy, and treatment of cancerous or pre-cancerous skin conditions, such as moles and lesions that show abnormal growth or appearance
+- Evaluation, biopsy, and treatment of cancerous or pre-cancerous skin conditions, like abnormal moles and lesions.

 - Referrals for complex conditions